alan-turing-institute/profet/README.md

 Run `search_history()` to see the search history of the fetcher.

 ### Issues and Feature Requests
 If you run into an issue, or if you find a workaround for an existing issue, we would very much appreciate it if you could post your question or code as a [GitHub issue](https://github.com/alan-turing-institute/profet/issues).

+### Contributions

+If you would like to help contribute to profet, please read our [contribution](https://github.com/alan-turing-institute/profet/CONTRIBUTING.md) guide and [code of conduct](https://github.com/alan-turing-institute/profet/CODE_OF_CONDUCT.md)